 - Spicy foods that contain hot peppers or horseradish may help clear sinuses.

 - Inhaling steam 2 to 4 times a day is extremely helpful, costs nothing, and requires no expensive equipment.
-The patient should sit comfortably and lean over a bowl of boiling hot water (no one should ever inhale steam from water as it boils) while covering the head and the bowl with a towel so the steam remains under the cloth.
+Sit comfortably and lean over a bowl of hot water (no one should ever inhale steam from water as it boils) while covering the head and the bowl with a towel so the steam remains under the cloth.
 The steam should be inhaled continuously for 10 minutes.
 A mentholated or other aromatic preparation may be added to the water.
 Long, steamy showers, vaporizers, and facial saunas are alternatives.

 A nasal wash can be helpful for removing mucus from the nose and relieving sinusitis symptoms.
 A saline (salt water) solution can be purchased in a spray bottle at a drug store or made at home.
 (Mix 1 teaspoon of table, Kosher, or sea salt with 2 cups of warm water.
 Some people add a pinch of baking soda.)
-If you prepare your own saline solution, use bottled or boiled water, not plain tap water.
+If you prepare your own saline solution, it is not necessary to use bottled or boiled water; plain tap water is fine.
 Perform the nasal wash several times a day.

 A simple method for administering a nasal wash is: